 Read Paul Lewis' guide to spending money abroad.

-Avoid that charge: If in doubt, switch off roaming and only use the web when you have free wi-fi.
+Avoid that charge: If in doubt, only go online in the EU when you have free wi-fi.

 Is it safe to charge your phone overnight?

 Visit our Money section for money-saving tips, pension news and guides.

 4. Compulsory tipping / automatically added service charge

 Many restaurants and bars (especially hotel bars) take it upon themselves to automatically award a tip.
 British people are notoriously over-polite (most of the time!) and so don’t be shy about discussing any short-comings.

 Avoid that charge: If you felt the service didn’t warrant the charge, then politely discuss it with someone.